-Learning how to take a deep breath can make a considerable change in your health and energy levels.
+Learning deep breathing for energy can make a considerable change in your health levels.

 Did you know that you can only survive 4 minutes without oxygen?